Xeno333/1042/docs/gameplay.md

 ## Starting fires
-This is a fairly simple task, find some an iorn nugget and some flint.
+This is a fairly simple task, find some an iron nugget and some flint.
 When you have found some flint, take it and put it right next to the node you want to light.
-After doing this you start to beat the flint with the iorn nugget.
+After doing this you start to beat the flint with the iron nugget.
 This should produce a lot of sparks and the fire should ignite after a few attempts.
 It can take a while sometimes so don't give up to quickly.
 Some things like wood burn to charcoal, this can be used to melt metals.

 ## Tools